ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_18_gradio_stable_diffusion_webui/guide.en-gb.md

 >
 > **Can I not specify a prefix?**
 >
 > If you only intend to add Stable Diffusion checkpoints, you could also mount your volume (when deploying the app) directly on `@GRA:/workspace/stable-diffusion-webui/models/Stable-diffusion/` rather than `@GRA:/workspace/stable-diffusion-webui/models/`.
-This will save you having to specify a prefix when uploading a checkpoint, as the volume will be mounted directly in the right place.
+This will spare you from having to specify a prefix when uploading a checkpoint, as the volume will be mounted directly in the right place.

 Once the checkpoint has been uploaded, you should see it when you list the objects in your volume: